Your Guide to Navigating the Pre-Med Process

 Cornerstone - The Center for Advanced Learning

 At Cornerstone, undergraduates have access to the support services they need to succeed academically.
-When students want to take that extra step to move from comprehensive to mastery, they can find the support they need at Cornerstone.
 For the medical school applicant, Cornerstone offers both an MCAT Review Course and unique Personal Statement Workshops.

 The Career Center

 The Career Center serves as an invaluable resource for everything from finding summer internships and medically related jobs to resume help and interview preparation.
 Students are advised to take time to explore the Career Center's website to see everything it has to offer.
 For help assessing your interests and whether medical school, nursing school or other graduate study in the health fields are the right next step, schedule an appointment with a pre-health career advisor by calling (314) 935-5930.

 The mission of the Office of Undergraduate Research is to promote and facilitate research by undergraduates.
 It does so by facilitating undergraduate research by maintaining a knowledge base of available opportunities, by uniting students and mentors, and by assisting with funding.
 The office promotes undergraduate research by providing forums for presentation of research, by assisting students in making effective presentations, and by informing our community of these activities.
 Click here for summer research opportunities.

 The Washington University PreHealth Handbook for Students | 2016-17

 This exhaustive resource covers a wide variety of topics specific to the Wash U student.
 Created by the Pre-Health team, this handbook includes information on course planning, obtaining letters of recommendation, GPA and MCAT information and a whole host of other topics relevant to not just pre-med students but students interested in other health professions as well.